Smeds/vgp-phase1/data/jetstream2/run_on_jetstream.md

     " &
 ```

+**NOTE**: when your analysis has a large set of dependencies or/and will be run multiple times, it’s usually best to build a custom image with all dependencies pre-installed to save time and compute resources.
+Please see [Snapshots and Images](https://docs.jetstream-cloud.org/getting-started/snapshots/) for information about this.

 # 5. FAQ
 - Where is the bucket located: the bucket is mounted to a directory located at `/genomeark-js2`
 - Will the recommendations work for all workflows: the recommendations are tailored for the example data provided.
 They may require adjustments for different workflows or datasets.